 Each section of the College also has a Head of School, and the Junior School has a Deputy Head of School, all of whom have the wellbeing of the students within their section of the College as a prime focus of their role.

 In the Junior School, the primary pastoral carer is the class teacher.
-Students are also members of a House, which provides for various intra-school activities that further add to the students’ sense of belonging.
+Students are also members of a House, which provides for various intra-school activities that further add to the students’ sense of belonging and House Heads provide another layer of pastoral care.
 Smaller class sizes and a proactive approach to the development of growth mindsets are integral to this approach.
-Our Head of Junior School and Deputy Head of Junior School support students, staff, and families throughout this period in all aspects of pastoral care.
+Our Head of Junior School and Deputy Head of Junior School also support students, staff, and families throughout this period in all aspects of pastoral care.

 The Junior School employs a raft of values-based programs including Connect@Elphin, LIVE@Elphin and the buddy program for all year groups, to name just a small selection.
 The class buddy program allows older students to buddy up with younger students – and younger students to have an older buddy – across the Junior School.
 This program provides leadership and support to students and encourages valuable relationships across year levels.
 As students progress through the Junior School and participate in different class buddy combinations, the network of year-level relationships grows and develops into a thriving and inclusive community.

-From Years 6 – 12, students associate strongly with their House groups, thus the Middle School House Heads and the Senior School House Heads are the key pastoral carers together with each student’s Tutor.
+Year 6 teachers remain the core pastoral carers for that year level as students arrive from the Junior School.
+From Years 6 – 12, students associate strongly with their House groups and tutors (seven per House) are the primary pastoral carers for Year 7-12 as well as additional support for Year 6.
+Middle School House Heads and the Senior School House Heads are also available to assist as needed.
 Every student is a valuable member of a ‘vertical’ House Tutor Group on a two year, rotational basis, consisting of students from Years 6 – 12 from within their House.

-Students in Year 6 also have their class teacher as a key pastoral carer and students in Years 7 and 8 have a team of three core subject teachers who have the class’s pastoral care as one of their key responsibilities.
-The Year 9/10 Coordinator and Year 11/12 Coordinator add yet another layer of support to the House Heads and Tutors for Years 9 – 12.
+Years 7 and 8 have a team of three core subject teachers who can also assist with pastoral care as required.
+The Year 9/10 Coordinator and Year 11/12 Coordinator add yet another layer of support to the Tutors and House Heads for Years 9 – 12.

 Every day in the Middle and Senior Schools, Period 5 is a dedicated ‘pastoral’ period.
 Students meet in a variety of forums to engage with pastoral issues and values.
 These periods include: vertical Tutor Group meetings, Year level meetings, assemblies, Chapel services, WAVE program (Wellbeing and Values Education), Round Square Baraza group meetings, and fantastic, thought provoking guest speakers.